pyladiesams/ai-in-action-from-ml-models-to-games-jul2025/README.md

 # AI in action: From ML models to games

 ## Meetup description
-Let's dive together into the fascinating world of artificial intelligence in game development and gamification.
+Let's dive together into the fascinating world of artificial intelligence in game development.

 ### Talk 1 - Generating natural landscapes for Go Wayback with pysheds and ML by Joey Faulkner, a Senior Machine Learning Research Engineer at PLAYERUNKNOWN Productions.